Chris0562/GreenBean-Cafe/README.md

 - SEO-friendly metadata and social sharing setup
 - Analytics and performance monitoring integrated

+More coming in the future, whenever i get the time to do so

 ## Deployment
 This project is deployed on Vercel: https://green-bean-cafe.vercel.app